Hawaii’s Big Island is actually called Hawaii – but that’s too confusing because we refer to the island of Oahu as Hawaii don’t we?

 2. Grab a freshly brewed Kona coffee

-Kona coffee is grown here in Kona on the Big Island.
+Kona coffee is grown here in Kona.
 They use a trellis method of growing the coffee bushes so each coffee berry can get as much sun as possible.

 Take a plantation tour or an interaction coffee tasting tour, or just sit amongst the coffee at Kona Joe overlooking the outstanding views with a freshly roasted brew in the cafe.
 Owner, the beautiful Deepa Alban (with her husband Joe Alban), is also a painter.
 I picked up one of her prints while I was here.